sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/elasticsearch.md

 With this handler, the Sensu observation data you send to Elasticsearch is available for indexing and visualization in Kibana.

 {{% notice note %}}
-**NOTE**: The Sensu Elasticsearch Handler plugin is an example of Sensu's status and metrics processing and storage integrations.
+**NOTE**: The Sensu Elasticsearch Handler plugin is an example of Sensu's time-series and long-term event storage integrations.
 To find more integrations, search [Bonsai, the Sensu asset hub](https://bonsai.sensu.io/).
 {{% /notice %}}